 When you create a blank notebook, you choose which runtime the notebook will use.
-The list you choose from is based on your privileges; if you have been granted the Advanced Notebooks privilege, you will be able to choose between Standard and Advanced runtimes, as well as any custom runtime available.
+The list you choose from is based on your privileges; if you have been granted the Advanced Notebooks privilege, you can choose between Standard and Advanced runtimes, as well as any custom runtime available.
 You can also change the runtime of a notebook after it has been created; the steps to do so are provided below.

 If your organization has both runtimes available, and your site administrator has granted you privileges to author notebooks using the Advanced runtime, all notebooks you create will use the Advanced runtime by default.

 If you have the appropriate privileges, you may want to create notebooks using either runtime in different situations.
-For example, you're authoring a notebook to share with other notebook authors in your organization who don't have the Advanced Notebooks privilege.
-To share your notebook with them, you need to specify the notebook to use the Standard runtime.
+For example, if you are authoring a notebook to share with other notebook authors in your organization who don't have the Advanced Notebooks privilege, you want to create a notebook using the Standard runtime.

 The first time you create a notebook using a runtime you haven't used before, a new container is launched for you.
 This container includes the Standard runtime and is separate from your first container (which includes the Advanced runtime).
 Ensure that your site administrator is aware of this and can adjust the available system resources if necessary.

-Follow these steps to specify the runtime applied to an existing notebook.
+Follow these steps to change the runtime applied to an existing notebook.
 This workflow can only be used by members who can author notebooks using either notebook runtime.

 - Open the notebook's item details page and click the Settings tab.